What If It Was Trauma? How Subtle Emotional Wounds Affect Mental Health

 • Being constantly criticized

-• Having to hide who you are to feel accepted
+• Having to hide who you are to be accepted

 • Parents who were physically present but emotionally unavailable